carpentries/trainers/reports/2021-09-leadership-to-ec.md

 # September 2021 Trainer Leadership Report to EC

 __Summary__
-In the first six months, we have focused on getting up an running.
+In the first six months, we have focused on getting up and running.
 We established protocols for working publicly to maintain high transparency and we started our work on outstanding matters: governance, the trainer agreement, and IT Curriculum Maintainance.
 Going forward, we'll continue on these matters mostly with the goal of setting up for the next 1 year term to be a more visionary period with more